 Some More Details About The FIT

 The FiT lasts for the first twenty years of your installation and pays off more the more energy your panels produce.
-If earning more money is your priority, you may want to invest in a bigger or a more efficient panel.
-Based on a 3.5kW system you can make about £14,000 in savings and earning in the Feed-in Tariff’s lifetime.
+Based on a 3.5kW system you could make about £14,000 in savings and earning in the Feed-in Tariff’s lifetime.